Guidelines for Non-Credit Use of Campus Facilities

 2. Requests for use of facilities for official purposes by Binghamton University affiliated groups, SUNY-Central administration and New York State Government agencies will be given approval over other non-University organizations as defined in Policy, Section B of these Guidelines.

-3. Once a commitment for facility usage has been made to a non-University organization, the organization will not be cancelled or displaced other than as provided for in paragraph F (cancellation) of this Procedures section.
+3. Once a commitment for facility usage has been made to a non-University organization, the organization will not be canceled or displaced other than as provided for in paragraph F (cancellation) of this Procedures section.

 3. Application